IAmTomahawkx/Streamlabs-Chatbot-doc/index.rst

 or emailed to me at iamtomahawkx@gmail.com .
 Preferably don't add a pull request to the github repo, as i rarely look at github :P

-Although these docs are mostly taken from the original documentation, if you would like the official documentation, it can be seen .. _here.: https://cdn.streamlabs.com/chatbot/Documentation_Twitch.pdf
+Although these docs are mostly taken from the original documentation, if you would like the official documentation, it can be seen `Here <https://cdn.streamlabs.com/chatbot/Documentation_Twitch.pdf>`_.

 Another note: this documentation is all designed with Twitch in mind. if you stream on Youtube or Mixer, you'll need to use the other docs until i finish those platforms